luozhihua/tree-utils/documentation.md

 ### @.levelUp(node)
 <hr/>
-Move a node up to parent\'s siblings behind it parent.
+Move the given node to the back of the parent node as the sibling of the parent node.

 **Kind**: instance method of [<code>Tree</code>](#Tree)